 Wilting is an early sign, along with lost flowers and brown edges on the leaves.
 You may notice that flowering stops until you adjust the watering level.

 Should I avoid the leaves when watering anemones?

-Like most flowers, Anemones don’t like a lot of water on their foliage.
-They’re not prone to too many fungal diseases, but the foliage can become damaged by direct sunlight more easily after wetting.
+Like most flowers, Anemones don’t like much water on their foliage.
+They’re not prone to too many fungal diseases, but the foliage can be more easily damaged by direct sunlight after wetting.

 What should I do if I overwater my anemones?

 If the plants are in the ground, avoid further watering and let the plants dry out.
 Consider removing overwatered container plants from their pots and repotting them in better-draining soil to prevent root rot.